Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

 The Future Fund supports the UK’s innovative businesses currently affected by Covid-19.
 These businesses have been unable to access other government business support programmes, such as CBILS, because they are either pre-revenue or pre-profit and typically rely on equity investment.
 Initially, £250 million was made available by the government for investment through the scheme, to be matched by private investors, with the Treasury making clear the amount could be increased if needed.
 Developed by government and delivered by the British Business Bank, the Future Fund launched for applications in May and will be open until 31 January 2021.

 To date, £1,066.6m worth of convertible loans have been approved under the Future Fund.
 This sum has been matched by at least the same amount from third-party investors.
 Operating on a commercial basis the Future Fund unlocks additional third-party investment on a match funded basis, creating a bridge to the next equity funding round for innovative companies with good potential.

 Application processes are expected to take a minimum of 21 days from initial application to funding being awarded, providing applicants provide all the information required.

 The British Business Bank is the UK government’s economic development bank.
 Established in November 2014, its mission is to make finance markets for smaller businesses work more effectively, enabling those businesses to prosper, grow and build UK economic activity.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.

-As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is wholly owned by HM government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
-The British Business Bank operates under its own brand name through a number of subsidiaries, none of which are authorised and regulated by the FCA.
+As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
+The British Business Bank operates through a number of subsidiaries, none of which are authorised or regulated by the FCA or the PRA.